US university ties to weapons contractors under scrutiny amid war in Gaza

 Bessner also notes that President Eisenhower signed the act into law, despite the misgivings he would later voice.
 Money from the Pentagon began pouring into universities and research institutions.

 That entanglement between academics and the military became particularly prominent in California, a state known for its mild weather and its defence and aerospace sectors.
+The state’s Office of Business and Economic Development estimated the defence industry alone brings in more than $158bn a year, as of fiscal year 2021.

 “Blue skies are good for two things: filming movies and flying planes,” Bessner said.